Philosophy (PHIL)

 Term Typically Offered: Spring Even Years

-Prerequisite(s): Only for BETH 683: Admission to a Philosophy Department graduate program (MA or certificate), or consent of instructor.
+Prerequisite(s): Admission to a graduate program in Applied Philosophy or Health Care Ethics, or consent of instructor.

 Description: An in-depth study of racial disparities in health outcomes and in interactions with the health care system, and an examination of initiatives within the system to advance racial equity